 Practitioners diligently reinforce safe practice with equipment and toys to teach children how to play safely while taking controlled risks in a safe environment.
-Rigorous risk assessments are recorded and are in place and daily checks to minimise risks to children are carried out across the setting.
-Children are cared for appropriately following any minor accidents and practitioners deal sensitively with any bumps they have received.
+Rigorous risk assessments are recorded and are in place and daily checks to minimise risks to children are carried out across the setting, including access to and from the grounds.
+Children are cared for appropriately following any minor accidents and staff deal sensitively with any bumps the children may receive.
 Comprehensive records are kept of any accidents and records of medicines given and these are shared with parents.
+Children's care routines are known well and followed, giving them consistency between their home and nursery experiences.
+During nappy changing, staff talk to children so they are engaged and comforted.
+Parents are informed of nappy changing routines through daily records kept for each child.
 Children develop excellent self-help skills.
-For example, before playing outside they find their own coats and shoes, which they put on with minimal help from practitioners and at snack time pour their own drinks.
-A calm and harmonious atmosphere supports children's learning and any minor disputes are diffused very guickly.
+For example, before playing outside they find their own coats and shoes, which they put on with minimal help from practitioners and at snack time, they help to put out the food and plates, and pour their own drinks.
+A calm and harmonious atmosphere supports children's learning and any minor disputes are diffused very quickly.
 Children get on well together.
 They know what is expected of them, learn to take turns and value one another.
 Practitioners skilfully support children to understand the potential impact of their actions on others.
 Positive behaviour is consistently acknowledged and children's achievements, no matter how big or small are enthusiastically celebrated.
-For example, practitioners thank children for their 'good counting and good listening' during a planned activity and reward charts and stickers are used to promote children's sense of self-esteem and confidence.
+For example, practitioners thank children for their 'good counting and good listening' during a planned activity and reward systems are in place to promote children's sense of self-esteem and confidence.